amitshekhariitbhu/android-interview-questions/README.md

 The most basic difference is that overloading is being done in the same class while for overriding base and child classes are required.
 Overriding is all about giving a specific implementation to the inherited method of parent class.

 Static binding is being used for overloaded methods and dynamic binding is being used for overridden/overriding methods.
 Performance: Overloading gives better performance compared to overriding.
-The reason is that the binding of overridden methods is being done at runtime through reflection.
+The reason is that the binding of overridden methods is being done at runtime.

 Private and final methods can be overloaded but they cannot be overridden.
 It means a class can have more than one private/final methods of same name but a child class cannot override the private/final methods of their base class.